Liberatys/Lithium/README.md

 * Fitness Tracker (For the service not for the developer)
 * DDOS Protection
 * Secure Connection between Services
-* Databaseconnections (probably MYSQL, Cockroach and/or Cassandra)
+* Database connections (probably MYSQL, Cockroach and/or Cassandra)